Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 We are currently launched on the Kovan testnet.
 Float Capital will be launched on the Polygon (formerly Matic) network.
 Polygon is an EVM (Ethereum Virtual Machine) compatible blockchain.

-### Who is the team behind FLOAT?
+### Who is the team behind Float?

-We are group of passionate mathematicians and computer scientists (turned blockchain engineers) who have working together for more than 3 years.
+We are group of passionate mathematicians and computer scientists (turned blockchain engineers) who have been working together for more than 3 years.

-Chat to us on [Discord](https://discord.gg/qesr2KZAhn) and watch our videos where we deep dive into the protocol.
+Chat to us on [Discord](https://discord.gg/qesr2KZAhn) for a deep dive into the protocol.

 <!--
 ### Have the LongShort Smart Contracts been audited?